juanbarbosa/spring_boot_oauth2_server/OAuth2_Server_For_DevPrototyping_APIs/Readme.md

 ## Seriously though:
 Go buy the book if you don't own a copy, John Carnell put a lot of work to make that book and the code examples.
 Don't be stingy and support the author, hard work should never go unrewarded.

-## Notes:
-Pretty decent example from John to improve everyday prototyping and hacking.
-It works for forcing a dev to develop their API from a point where authorization and authentication are already underway.